iiMidknightii/EzFSM/README.md

  ![An example of a full StateMachine with several States](screenshots/full_machine.png)

- ## Download
+ ## Installation
 ### From Godot Asset Library in the Editor
 Click the `AssetLib` button at the top of the Godot editor and search for `EzFSM`.
-From there, you can download it directly into your project.
+When prompted where to install it, you can select only the folder named "addons".
+If you wish to modify or recompile the addon, then you'll need to include the "godot-cpp" and "src" folders along with the "SConstruct" file from this repository.

  ### From Godot Asset Library Web
  Head over to [the EzFSM page on the asset library website](https://godotengine.org/asset-library/asset) and click the download button.
+Unzip the download into a location of your choosing.
+To put the addon in your project, just copy the "addons" folder into the project directory.

  ### From GitHub.com
  You can download the full repository for EzFSM [here](https://github.com/iiMidknightii/EzFSM).
 You can clone this repository by doing `git clone https://github.com/iiMidknightii/EzFSM.git` in the directory of your choosing.
-If you want to recompile the binaries for a specific version of Godot or a different platform, this is your best method.
-I will periodically go through and tag a new version of this repo with new compiled versions of the binaries on major release versions of Godot and godot-cpp.

- ## Installation
- Once you have the files downloaded, there are a couple paths you could take for installation.
-The [addons/EzFSM](addons/EzFsm/) and [script_templates](./script_templates/) folders can be directly copied into your project.
-It already has the binaries for debug and release builds on Windows and Linux.
-From there, you can activate the EzFSM plugin for the state machine graph editor.

- If you wish to build the binaries from source, you'd need to also copy the [src](./src/), [doc_classes](./doc_classes/), and [godot-cpp](./godot-cpp/) folders along with the [SConstruct](./Sconstruct) file.
-[This page will tell you how to build the extension from source using the `scons` command](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html).

-The actual GDExtension classes are in the [addons/EzFSM/bin](addons/EzFSM/bin) binaries and are added to Godot via [addons/EzFSM/ez_fsm.gdextension]().
-The EzFSM plugin at [addons/EzFSM/plugin.cfg](addons/EzFSM/plugin.cfg) is just for the state machine graph editor.
-This has to be enabled in the `Project`->`Project Settings ...`->`Plugins` screen.
+If you want to compile your own binaries this is the best option.
+To put the addon in your project, just copy the "addons" folder into the project directory.

 ## Tutorial
 First, to create a state machine, simply add a `StateMachine` node to your scene.